Cirkit Designer Logo

 Pin Configuration and Descriptions

-The Cardputer features a set of GPIO pins and other interfaces for connecting peripherals.
-Below is the pinout description:
+The Cardputer features a GPIO header for external connections.
+Below is the pinout and description:

 Usage Instructions